Lorrie Goulet

-Lorrie Goulet (born August 17, 1925) is an American sculptor and painter, known primarily for her direct carving of stone and wood, and for works which often celebrate women, families and cultures.
+Lorraine Helen Goulet (August 17, 1925 – December 17, 2021) was an American sculptor and painter, known primarily for her direct carving of stone and wood, and for works which often celebrate women, families and cultures.

 Goulet's works include philosophical and educational writings and books, and poetry.
 Goulet was educated at Black Mountain College from 1943 to 1944 and taught at the Art Students League of New York.
 She continues to create art, publish her writings, and teach in her studio in Chelsea, New York.